 Published by Hodder and Stoughton in 1958 at 15/- in a print run of 14,000, with some of the edition later reduced to 7/6.
 There was a US edition by W.Sloane Associates in 1958 at $3.95 and a paperback under the title The Captives of Mora Island by Perma Books at $0.35 in 1959.
 The Popular Book Club edition came out in 1959 at 4/3 and must have been very successful since secondhand copies of this edition are plentiful.
 The very striking cover design for the first edition is by the magnificent Val Biro, designer of 3,000 book covers.

-In more than one newspaper interview Canning reported with great relish that he had sold the film rights for this book to Louis B. Mayer for £30,000 just before Mayer's death in 1957 but the film had not been made.
+In more than one newspaper interview Canning reported with great relish that he had sold the film rights for this book to Louis B. Mayer for £30,000 just before Mayer's death in 1957.
+The film was not made, but a screenplay was written by Nigel Balchin, famous not only as a novelist but also for scripts for many films including Mandy, The Man Who Never Was and elements of Cleopatra.